Oransj/Pong_with_divs/README.md

 # Pong_with_divs
 A pong with divs experiment.
-I just made this for fun and I despise html canvas.
+I just made this for fun to challenge myself.